moaa-mcoc/LAC/README.md

 **Behavior:**
 1. Fetches the Michigan Legislature RSS feed
-2. Checks House Government Operations Committee agendas for HB 5262, 5278, 5279, and 5280
+2. Checks tracked committee agendas for tracked bill numbers
 3. If a match is found, creates a GitHub Issue (triggers email notification to the maintainer) with a pre-filled `lac-config.json` alert block ready to paste in
 4. Writes `monitor-status.json` to the repo — `index.html` reads this at startup and displays the last-checked timestamp in the state tab